-In 2017 Leonardo will celebrate 50 years of publishing work and research at the intersection of art, science and technology.
+In 2017 Leonardo celebrated 50 years of publishing work and research at the intersection of art, science and technology.
 As part of the celebrations, we are initiating a 3-year symposium that will address issues surrounding the development of the PhD in Art and Design.

 Today, universities around the world are debating this issue.
 While the MFA is a terminal degree for professional practice, the PhD is a research degree—the doctor of philosophy.
 The debate began in the U.K. when independent art and design schools were merged with universities or raised to university status.
 This led to the question of equivalent standards for academic appointment to once-separate programs within now-unified universities.
 Universities in Europe, Asia, Australia and North America have now joined the conversation by establishing new PhD programs or initiating serious debates on whether—and how—to build them.